 While each convention stands on its own—with its own specific objectives and commitments—inter-linkages between the issues each addresses, and potential complementarities in their monitoring and implementation processes, provide a basis for cooperation.
-With the target of achieving by 2010 a significant reduction of the current rate of biodiversity loss, set by the Strategic Plan

 The governing bodies of each Convention have set out specific mandates for cooperation

 among the biodiversity-related conventions.
 In line with these mandates, reference to cooperation is made in a number of decisions